mliyanage/kickass-morning/docs/coding-guidelines.md

 - **Consider Broader Impact**
   Always think through what other methods or areas of the code might be affected by your changes.

+- **Ask before making changes**
+Always wait until I give clear instructions before changing or building.
+Sometimes I want to have a conversation with you and understand the options before jumping and changing the code or implementing new code.